adamsolomou/TestU01/group.md

 Identify two (pairs) or three (triples) key improvements you made
 =================================================================

-Improvement : <some descriptive name>
+Improvement : Using all cores to execute the dominant test, then execute all other tests in parallel
 --------------------------------------

 Initial idea : zkl14